Charlie Puth: 2017–2021: Voicenotes and singles

 In August 2019, Puth released "I Warned Myself"; another single, "Mother", was released in September, and a third, "Cheating on You", in October.
 In early 2020, Puth announced that he had scrapped what he had written for his third studio album; he remarked in 2022 that he "didn't really like any of the music" he released in 2019, and that he "felt like [he] was kind of pretending to be a cool guy".

 However, he still worked on music in 2020.
 He contributed keyboard to four tracks on the Ozzy Osbourne album Ordinary Man, released on February 21, 2020.
 He featured on the Lennon Stella song "Summer Feelings" for the soundtrack of the Warner Bros.
 Pictures animated film Scoob!
 He released "Girlfriend" in June, contributed "Free" to the soundtrack of the Disney+ film The One and Only Ivan the same month, and released "Hard on Yourself", featuring Blackbear, in August.
 Finally, he featured on two remixes at the end of the year, first of the Jvke song "Upside Down" in October and then of the Sasha Alex Sloan song "Is It Just Me?" in November.

 On July 9, 2021, the Kid Laroi and Justin Bieber released the single "Stay", the lead single of Laroi's mixtape F*ck Love 3+: Over You, which was co-written and co-produced by Puth.
 The song reached number 1 on the Billboard Hot 100, becoming Laroi's first single, Bieber's eighth single, and Puth's first non-performing production to top the chart.
+Puth released "After All" with Elton John as part of John's album The Lockdown Sessions.